 Jones Bridge is open and ready for use.
 The bridge is located downstream of Morrison Dam on the MacNaughton–Morrison Section of the South Huron Trail.
-The bridge was installed in November and is ready to use.
+The bridge was installed in November of 2018 and is ready to use.
 The structure allows trail users to safely cross the Ausable River without having to walk along Morrison Line.

 To find out more about the Pedestrian Trail Bridge Project download the brochure at this link: